Contact Us

 Triple-Zero Tax Advantage

-No VAT (only GCC member without it), no personal income tax, and KDIPA offers corporate tax exemptions up to 10 years.
+No VAT (only GCC member without it as of 2026), no personal income tax, and KDIPA offers corporate tax exemptions up to 10 years.
 Teachers' take-home pay = 100% of gross.
+VAT introduction has been periodically debated since 2018; we monitor for any policy shift and stress-test financial models accordingly.

 🏙